instrumentisto/docker-mailserver/images/amavis/README.md

 container processes, additional job is required to be done for container to run a long time: updating SpamAssassin rules, Razor bases and etc.
-That's why image is packed with required cron jobs and container runs `crond` and `rsyslogd` as additional processes.
+That's why image is packed with required cron jobs and container runs `crond` and `syslogd` as additional processes.